Feature guide

 What is a semantic cache for LLMs?

-When should I use semantic caching?
+When should I avoid semantic caching?

 Try PromptCacheAI in your stack